-- Question 10: During the COVID-19 national emergency, may an SDLA issue a CLP or CDL to a new driver applicant who does not have, and has never held, a Medical Examiner's Certificate? - Answer 10: No. Driver applicants who have never held a CLP or CDL must meet all the qualification requirements of 49 CFR part 383 in order to be issued a CLP or CDL.
-FMCSA's Waiver, issued on March 24, 2020, applies to drivers with an expired medical certificate if the driver had a medical certificate issued for a period of 90 days or longer, that was valid on February 29, 2020, and expired on or after March 1, 2020.
-A driver applicant who has never held a medical certificate is not covered by the waiver. - Question 11: If an SDLA's computer system automatically changes a driver's medical certification status from "certified" to "not certified" or automatically downgrades a driver's CDL or CLP when the driver's Medical Examiner's Certificate expires, may the driver continue operating a CMV in commerce during the COVID-19 national emergency? - Answer 11: Yes, if FMCSA's Waiver or Notice of Enforcement Policy, issued on March 24, 2020, applies.
-As explained therein, FMCSA will not take enforcement action against a driver with an expired medical certificate if the driver had a medical certificate issued for a period of 90 days or longer, that was valid on February 29, 2020, and expired on or after March 1, 2020.
+Question 10: During the COVID-19 national emergency, may an SDLA issue a CLP or CDL to a new driver applicant who does not have, and has never held, a Medical Examiner's Certificate?

+- Answer 10: No. Driver applicants who have never held a CLP or CDL must meet all the qualification requirements of 49 CFR part 383 in order to be issued a CLP or CDL.
+FMCSA's most recent waiver, effective January 1, 2021, applies to drivers with an expired medical certificate if the driver had a valid medical certificate issued for a period of 90 days or longer that expired on or after September 1, 2020.
+A driver applicant who has never held a medical certificate is not covered by the waiver. - Question 11: If an SDLA's computer system automatically changes a driver's medical certification status from "certified" to "not certified" or automatically downgrades a driver's CDL or CLP when the driver's Medical Examiner's Certificate expires, may the driver continue operating a CMV in commerce during the COVID-19 national emergency? - Answer 11: Yes, if FMCSA's Waiver or Notice of Enforcement Policy, effective January 1, 2021, applies.
+As explained therein, FMCSA will not take enforcement action against a driver with an expired medical certificate if the driver had a valid medical certificate issued for a period of 90 days or longer that expired on or after September 1, 2020.